 Wouldn’t it be nice if a person or entity would give you money to grow your business?
 The truth is, that isn’t likely to happen unless the funders are your friends or family.
-There are plenty of grants available for a small subset of business that are in certain industries.
-Here’s the truth about grants that you should know.
+There are, however, plenty of grants available for a subset of small business that are in certain industries.

 If you’re a small business owner or you will be soon, you’ve probably heard of the United States Small Business Administration or SBA.
 The SBA is the government agency in charge of helping you find success as a small business owner.
 However, according to the SBA it, “does not provide grants for starting and expanding a business.”